Proctor: Ceremonial functions

 The Proctors are ex officio members of the Board of Scrutiny, the Board of Examinations, and various other bodies.
-Their presence is essential at all Congregations of the Regent House, at which the Senior Proctor reads all the Graces and the Junior Proctor takes the vote of the Regent House.
+Their presence is required at all Congregations of the Regent House, at which the Senior Proctor reads all the Graces and the Junior Proctor takes the vote of the Regent House.
 If any Grace is opposed by any member of the Senate saying non-placet, the Proctors take the votes of those present and announce the result.
 Graces are offered not only for making changes in University Statutes and Ordinances and for appointing examiners and the like, but also for granting degrees.
 When a degree is to be taken, the college of the candidate presents a supplicat or petition for the degree; this petition is approved by the Regent House, if and when they have satisfied themselves that the candidate has fulfilled the conditions, and is read at the Congregation by the Senior Proctor: these supplicats are practically never opposed, but Graces for new Statutes and Ordinances are frequently opposed, and on very important occasions such as the election of a new Chancellor many hundreds of non-resident members of the Senate come up to record their votes.

 Disciplinary functions

 The proctors' powers as to discipline have a very long history.
 As far as concerns members of the university they have authority to impose certain fines for minor offences, such as not wearing academic dress on occasions when it is ordered, and also to order a student not to be out of their college after a certain hour for a certain number of days ("gating").
 For more serious offences, the proctor generally reports the matter to the authorities of the offender's college to be dealt with by them, or as a last resort brings the offender before the university court of discipline, which has power to rusticate or send down (expel).

 The power of the proctors over persons who are not members of the university dates from charters granted by Elizabeth I and James I, which empowered the university authorities to search for undesirable characters, men and women, rogues, vagabonds, and other personas de male suspectas (persons suspected of evil), and punish them by imprisonment or banishment.
 In recent times this power was often exercised with respect to prostitutes.
 The proctors promenaded the streets attended by their servants who are always sworn in as special constables.
-These constables, colloquially known as "Bulldogs", are now members of Cambridge University Constabulary: they retain full police powers of arrest within 5 miles (8 km) of Great St Mary's Church, deemed to be the centre of the university (proctors no longer have the power of arrest).
+These constables, colloquially known as "Bulldogs", are now members of Cambridge University Constabulary: they retain full police powers of arrest within 5 miles (8 km) of Great St Mary's Church, deemed to be the centre of the university.
+Proctors no longer have the power of arrest.